Clinical Data Specialist Jobs in USA with Visa Sponsorship

 How does the H-1B lottery affect my chances of getting sponsored as a Clinical Data Specialist?

 If your employer is subject to the H-1B cap, your petition enters the annual lottery, which selected roughly 25 percent of registrations in recent years.
 Cap-exempt employers, including universities and nonprofit research institutions, bypass the lottery entirely.
-If you did not get selected, E-3 applies only to Australians, and O-1 is an option for those with demonstrated exceptional achievement in clinical research.
+If you did not get selected, E-3 visa applies only to Australians, and O-1 visa is an option for those with demonstrated exceptional achievement in clinical research.

 What is the prevailing wage requirement for sponsored Clinical Data Specialist jobs?